inveniosoftware/invenio/docs/quickstart/next-steps.rst

 Let's have a look at some of them one-by-one and explain what they are for:

-# we may not need 1. if we use pipenv

-2. Python packages require a ``MANIFEST.in`` which specifies what files are part of the distributed package.
-You can update the existing file by running the following commands:
+1. Python packages require a ``MANIFEST.in`` which specifies what files are part of the distributed package.
+You can update the existing file by running the following commands in your site directory:

    .. code-block:: console